m-lamonaca/programming-notes/DotNet/C#/C#.md

 }
 catch (Exception e)
 {
-    // code exexuted if Exception happens
+    // code executed if Exception happens
     e.Message  // exception message
     e.InnerException  // Exception instance that caused the current exception e.Source  // Get or set the name of the application or the object that causes the error